-Even as you unwind from the end of your 1L or 2L year, it is too not early to start thinking about your post-graduate plans, especially if you are thinking about applying for a judicial clerkship.
-Some federal judges began accepting applications from rising second-year students on July 1 of this year for clerkships that will start in the fall of 2018, so you should not put off thinking about clerkships until you return next semester.
+Now that the academic year is in full swing, it is an excellent time to start thinking about your post-graduate plans, especially if you are considering applying for a judicial clerkship.
+Some federal judges will begin accepting applications from second-year students in January 2019 for clerkships that will start in the fall of 2020.
+As a result, you should not put off thinking about clerkships until next semester.

 So if you are persuaded to consider a clerkship, what should you do next?